 Do students prefer synchronous or asynchronous learning?

-Is Google classroom synchronous or asynchronous?
+Is Google Classroom synchronous or asynchronous?

-Conclusion & Additional Resources about Synchronous and Asynchronous Learning
+Conclusion: Choosing Between Synchronous and Asynchronous Learning